 Talking about the Demon Slayer Season 3 anime may seem like putting the cart before the horse, considering that the production of the Demon Slayer Season 2 anime has not yet been confirmed.

-But it is a timely discussion considering that the Demon Slayer: Kimetsu no Yaiba manga’s ending was released today in Weekly Shonen Jump magazine.
+But it is a timely discussion considering that the Demon Slayer: Kimetsu no Yaiba manga’s ending was released in Weekly Shonen Jump magazine already back in May 2020.

 Yep, that’s right.
 If you missed the news, Demon Slayer Chapter 205 was the ending of the entire series.